 Mrs. Frederick Bauer, Tennis Apartments, is spending January, February and March at the Royal Palms Hotel, Miami, Florida.

-Mrs. J. Gorton Marsh visited last week at Saratoga Springs, where Miss Mary Marsh attends Skidmore.
+Mrs. J. Gorton Marsh visited last week at Saratoga Springs, where Miss Marsh Vished last week at Saratoga Springs, where Miss Mary Marsh attends Skidmore.
 Miss Mary is at home now for a few days between semesters.
 Mrs. Ella Burns is visiting at the Marsh home, 68 Greenway North.
 Mr. and Mrs. W. E. Woodard, Groton Street, are enjoying a visit in the Pacific Coast states.
-Mrs. Woodard writes most a visit in the Pacific Coast states.
-Mrs. Woodard writes most enthusiastically about the natural beauties of that part of the country and her enthusiasm finds a responsive chord in all people of Forest Hills who have seen that part of the world.
+Mrs. Woodard writes most enthusiastically about the natural beauties of that part of the country and her enthusiasm funds a responsive chord in all people country and her enthusiasm finds a responsive chord in all people of Forest Hills who have seen that part of the world.
 Mr. and Mrs. Emil B. Meyer have returned from their wedding trip-spent in Bermuda-and are located in their new home, 9930 Guilford Street.